 “Words don’t have set meanings” isn’t anything close to an original thought, but it’s very easy to forget.
 If you bother to read [anything], you’ll find a shocking number of people coming to terms with that fact.
 I won’t be able to write anything better than SSC’s The Categories Were Made For Man, so I’ll just link that.
 Keeping that in mind: Properly speaking, you mean one specific thing called love, it may have a material correlate, may have an action associated, whatever.
 All that means that whatever is “valuable” there isn’t the word itself, nor another group’s definition of the word, but [this specific definition of love].
 The question is this: how do you study that?

-I generally dislike phrases like “presumption of objectivity,” because a) that mostly applies to 16 year olds, and b) it’s not a very interesting observation.
-Certain types of knowledge are more or less accurate, and some might even be truer.
+I generally dislike the phrase “presumption of objectivity,” because a) the stronger form applies to 16 year olds and almost no one else, and b) the weaker form isn’t a very interesting observation.
+Overconfidence is bad, sure, but certain types of knowledge are more or less accurate, and some might even be truer.
 All of the really interesting parts of epistemology come from trying to figure out how that is possible without objectivity, not blankly stating that objectivity don’t real.
 I think of this as the equivalent of yelling about hypocrisy without ever putting forth a positive platform, but your mileage might vary with that metaphor.

 Show, don’t tell, let me give you a basic example.

 Say you’re a neuroscientist testing for “love,” and you use a series of definitions that vaguely relate but are imprecise.
-You only have a social interpretation of “love” based on your particular interpretation of a particular culture.
-To set the experiment up you replicate the interpretation best you can – say, “love is a feeling that comes from observing a beloved person,” so you plop a few spouses in front of each other – and scan the brain.
+You only have a definition of “love” based on your particular interpretation of a particular culture, perhaps: “love is a feeling that comes from observing a beloved person.”
+So you replicate this “love” as best you can – plop a few spouses in front of each other – and scan the loving person’s brain.
 It lights up – wow! – that must be what love looks like.